gd8/todo-redux/README.md

 # todo-app
-A todo list app using flask and react
+A redux on the flask/react todo app that uses redux

 ## Backend Setup
 To install backend dependencies (whether in virtual environment or globally)